tmarhguy/cpu/README.md

 - **Hundreds of transistors**
 - No functional advantage over the simpler methods above

-#### Recommended Solution
+#### Recommended Solution: Matrix Scanning with Arduino

-For a discrete-transistor CPU, the correct engineering approach is to **avoid active logic encoding** and use one of the zero-transistor methods:
+For a discrete-transistor CPU, the correct engineering approach is to **avoid active logic encoding** and use **Arduino matrix scanning**.
+This method:

-1. **Diode matrix encoder** (best if you want hardware-native codes)
-2. **Arduino matrix scanning** (best if you want flexibility and easier wiring)
+- **Minimizes wiring**: 11 lines instead of 30+ individual key lines
+- **Eliminates transistor cost**: No need for multi-hundred transistor encoders
+- **Clean separation**: Distinguishes between "human interface" and "transistor CPU core"
+- **Fully scalable**: Easy to add additional keys or control modes
+- **Real-world practice**: Matches how real keyboards, calculators, and embedded systems work

-Both are completely compatible with the design where:
+The Arduino matrix scanning approach is completely compatible with the design where:
-- The Arduino receives a stable 5-bit code for each keypress
+- The Arduino scans the matrix and generates a stable 5-bit code for each keypress
 - The Arduino outputs:
   - The 8-bit operand bus (via time-multiplexing)
   - The 5-bit opcode value
   - Control lines such as LOAD_A, LOAD_B, LOAD_R, M, INV_OUT, etc.

 This keeps the input system clean, efficient, and consistent with the project's core philosophy: **building the CPU from discrete transistors where they matter (the ALU and datapath), not where they don't.**

+#### Advantages for the CPU Project

+- **Minimal wiring**: 11 lines instead of 30+ individual key connections
+- **Zero transistor cost**: No need for multi-hundred transistor encoders
+- **Clean separation**: Clear distinction between "human interface" and "transistor CPU core"
+- **Fully scalable**: Easy to add additional keys or control modes if needed
+- **Industry standard**: Matches real-world embedded design practices

 ---